collective/mr.bob/docs/source/userguide.rst

 Configuration
 -------------

-There are two types of configuration.
+Configuration is done with `.ini` style files.
+There are two sections for configuration.

 mr.bob
-    configures how mr.bob behaves
+    configures how `mrbob` behaves variables
-variables
-    populates variables that will be passed to templates
+    parameters that will be passed to templates for rendering

-Configuration can be specified in multiple ways at the same time.
+Configuration can be specified in multiple ways.
+Here is a graph how settings are preferred (questions override any other configuration).

 ::

     Global config at ~/.mrbob
         ^
         |
-    `mrbob --config mrbob.ini`
+    mrbob --config mrbob.ini
         ^
         |
-    `mrbob --some-variable foobar`
+    mrbob --some-variable foobar
         ^
         |
     questions answered in interactive mode